DrGnNatsu/Obsidian-Note/Operating System/Chapter 9 - Uniprocessor Scheduling.md

 | **Short-term scheduling** | The decision as to which available process will be executed by the processor. |
 | **I/O scheduling** | The decision as to which process's pending I/O request shall be handled by an available I/O device. |

-## Nesting of Scheduling Functions
-(See Diagram on Page 2 showing the hierarchy from Long-Term to Short-Term scheduling).
-## Queuing Diagram
-(See Figure 9.3 on Page 2 illustrating the flow of processes through Long, Medium, and Short-term scheduling queues).
 # Long-Term Scheduling
 - Determines which programs are admitted to the system for processing.
 - It may be **first-come-first-served** or according to criteria such as priority, I/O requirements, or expected execution time.